 Arts & Sciences Core for B.A.
-(62) 59 credits
+59 credits

 Bible & Theology Major 33 credits

 General Electives 0 credits

 Children's Ministry Major 30 credits

 TOTAL: 122 credits

-^{}NOTE: The following course may fulfil requirements for both the Arts & Sciences Core and the Children's Ministry Major: SPSY 1100 Interpersonal & Family Relationships.
+\NOTE: Normally, the following course fulfills a requirement for the Arts & Sciences Core, but for this program it fulfills a requirement for the Children's Ministry Major: SPSY 1100 Interpersonal & Family Relationships.